NextronSystems/analysis-cockpit-manual/changelog/log3.rst

     * - Bugfix
       - Fixed error in the advanced example of the Webhook Body Information section
     * - Bugfix
-      - Fixed wrong last check timestamp for case itelligence feed
+      - Fixed wrong last check timestamp for case intelligence feed

 Analysis Cockpit 4.3.1
 ######################